romeothethird/LifeTO-Maps/README.md

 ### How to use it?

 Download the map that's causing you an error.
-And place it inside "data/map" of your LifeTO installation.
+And extract it inside "data/map" of your LifeTO installation.

 ### Support